 - deciding to move the person out.

-This is not to say that someone in the middle will always be ideal in all of these traits, or even in any one of them.
+This is not to say that someone in the middle will always be ideal in all of these traits or even in any of them.
 Nobody is perfect.
-The good news is that humility, passion, and tact can all be learned and adopted by those who have the will to do so.
+The good news is that humility, passion, and tact can all be learned and adopted by those with the will to do so.